 6.03 If the Respondent is an undergraduate or graduate student, the student Respondent shall be subject to the Academic Integrity Policies and Procedures.
 If the Respondent is a graduate student, they could be subject to immediate dismissal from their program.
 Both undergraduate and graduate students have the right to appeal the imposition of sanctions through an academic integrity hearing, using the process outlined in the Academic Integrity Handbook.

-NOTICE TO PROVOST OF INSTITUTIONAL FINDINGS AND ACTIONS
+NOTICE OF INSTITUTIONAL FINDINGS AND ACTIONS

-7.01 Unless an extension has been granted, the RIO must, at their earliest convenience, submit the following to the Provost:
+7.01 Unless an extension has been granted, the RIO must, at their earliest convenience, submit the following to the DO:

 A copy of the final investigation report with all attachments and any appeal;